microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

 - Each service listens for requests on a different HTTP port to prevent port collisions on localhost.
 You'll run the VehicleRegistrationService on port `6002`.
 You'll inform Dapr using the `--app-port` flag on the command-line.
 Doing so enables the Dapr sidecar to communicate with the service.

 - The service can communicate with the Dapr sidecar using  HTTP or gRPC.
 By default, Dapr sidecars listen on port `3500` and `50001`, respectively.
-But to prevent confusion, you'll use different port numbers in the lab challenges.
+But to prevent confusion, you'll use different port numbers in the challenges.
 To avoid port collisions on the local machine when running multiple services, you'll specify a unique HTTP and gRPC port per service.
 You specify this with the `--dapr-http-port` and `--dapr-grpc-port` flags on the command-line.
-Throughout the workshop, you will use the following ports:
+Throughout the challenges, you will use the following ports:

   | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
   | -------------------------- | ---------------- | ---------------------- | ---------------------- |